Leapsight/babel/doc/modules/babel.md

 option from a previous [`enqueue/2`](#enqueue-2).
 The calling process is suspended until the work is completed or

-!> **Important** notice The current implementation is not ideal as it recursively reads the status from the database.
+!> **Important** notice the current implementation is not ideal as it recursively reads the status from the database.
 So do not abuse it.
-Also at the moment complete tasks are deleted, so the abscense of a task is considered as either succesful or failed, this will also change as we will be retaining tasks that are discarded or completed.
+Also at the moment completed tasks are deleted, so the abscense of a task is considered as either successful or failed, this will also change as we will be retaining tasks that are discarded or completed.
 This will be replaced by a pubsub version soon.